 LIVING IN NEW YORK / NEW JERSEY

-The program provides accommodation in Newport, New Jersey, with amazing riverside views of Manhattan.
+The Mountbatten Program provides accommodation in Newport, New Jersey, with amazing riverside views of Manhattan.
 The PATH train is a five minute walk from the apartments and takes you into the city in less than ten minutes.

 The apartments are ok.
 They are very spacious in comparison with what you’ll find in Manhattan.
-Most years, it is five people to one apartment, with a large double room, a small double room and a single room.
+Most years, it’s five people to one apartment, with a large double room, a small double room and a single room.
 It’s America.
 They share rooms.

 When applying, you’ll be asked all kinds of questions in regards to your hobbies, music taste, the time you usually go to bed, what kind of room you like to sleep in (loud vs quiet) etc. so that they can pair you with someone similar.

-You get used to sharing a room very quickly, and after six months, you have the chance to go into a lottery for a single room, or for a large double with the roommate of your choosing.
-There is a significant difference in the sizes of the double rooms as the large has an ensuite bathroom, a huge closet space and much larger floorspace.
+You get used to sharing a room very quickly, and after six months, you have the chance to go into a lottery for a single room, or for a larger double room with the roommate of your choosing.
+There is a significant difference in the sizes of the shared rooms as the large has an ensuite bathroom, a huge closet space and much larger floorspace.

-The single rooms are usually kept for those doing the Masters program, who will be studying and working on assessments while working a full-time job.
+The single rooms are usually kept for those doing the Masters program, who will be studying and working on assessments while working a full-time job, which makes sense.

 The living area is large with nice sofas, new smart-TVs that were installed when I was there and desk space for you to work.
 This was very much needed when all of the flats started working from home.

 The kitchens are quite small, but you’ve got everything you need and the apartment comes fully furnished with kitchenware and furniture.
-However, if you want to be a true New Yorker, you’ll spend most of your time dining out or living on dollar slices.
+However, if you want to be a true New Yorker, you’ll spend most of your time dining out or living on dollar pizza slices and noodles.

 What’s Newport like?